TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG.md

 TO DO:
-clarify what fasttext + emb. is.
+✓clarify what fasttext + emb. is.
-~~prepare a table with per category F1 @ 60%.~~ just keep the code drop the 40 and 80 % f1
+✓~~prepare a table with per category F1 @ 60%.~~ just keep the code ✓drop the 40 and 80 % f1
-suitable/nonsuitable: binary classification, split 60/40, log the primary labels of the suitable and unsuitable docs.
+✓suitable/nonsuitable: binary classification, split 60/40, log the primary labels of the suitable and unsuitable docs.